Iowa Highway 141

 Iowa Highway 141 (Iowa 141) is an east–west highway in the western and central portions of the state.
 It is the most direct link between Sioux City and Des Moines.
-It also serves as a freeway link between Des Moines and the outlying communities of Perry, Granger, and Grimes.
-Iowa 141's begins near Sloan at an interchange with Interstate 29 (I-29) at ends at another interchange with I-35 / I-80 on the edge of the Des Moines suburbs of Urbandale and Grimes.
+It also serves as an expressway link between Des Moines and the outlying communities of Perry, Granger, and Grimes.
+Iowa 141 begins near Sloan at an interchange with Interstate 29 (I-29) at ends at another interchange with I-35 /I-80 on the edge of the Des Moines suburbs of Urbandale and Grimes.

 Route description

 Iowa 141 begins at I-29 just west of Sloan.
 It goes east through Sloan and Hornick before meeting Iowa 31 in Smithland.
 It then turns southeast and at Mapleton meets Iowa 175, with which it forms a wrong-way concurrency, as eastbound Iowa 141 goes the same direction as westbound Iowa 175.
 They separate and Iowa 141 continues southeast before going south into Ute, where it meets Iowa 183.
 At Ute, it turns east and passes through Charter Oak before meeting U.S. Highway 59 (US 59) northwest of Denison.
 While in Denison, it meets Iowa 39 and has another wrong-way concurrency with westbound US 30.
 South of Denison, US 59 and Iowa 141 separate.